Ask questions about this school. Answers use aggregated data and are subject to error.

 Being a new school, they have a lot of programs packed into the basket for their students.
 But what looks good on paper, may not succeed when the ball is rolling.
 Charter classes will be guinea pigs.

-Many applicants expressed that they wished they had known ahead of time that the interview process would be more pleasant and low-stress than anticipated.
-They also recommended not stressing too much, bringing only essential items like a pen, and being prepared for a positive experience.
+Applicants commonly wish they had known ahead of time that the interview process would be less stressful and more pleasant than anticipated.
+They also suggest avoiding unnecessary stress, bringing essential items like a pen, and being aware of specific instructions like not bringing a bag or purse during interviews.

 Absolutely loved the atmosphere of the school and students seemed very happy